 - Device theft can lead to account takeovers when the bank app allows ‘eternal’ logins.
 Eternal login refers to instances where a mobile app gets a refresh token for some time after they log in once.
 That refresh token enables the user to stay continuously logged in for that time, which allows a thief to access an account if they acquire the user’s phone.

 All these attacks have one thing in common: they’re facilitated by faulty authentication systems that rely on passwords and equally flawed or poorly implemented 2nd factors like hardware tokens, OTPs, and push notifications.
 On top of that, these systems are rarely built on public key cryptography.

 Passwords and OTPs are a liability.
 They’re prone to numerous cyber-attacks and cause 81% of cyber breaches across all industries.
 To add insult to injury, password-based authentication isn’t built on public key cryptography.
 That means a hacker can go a long way if they get hold of the password to take over a user’s account.

 Phishing, credential stuffing and brute-force attacks are usually executed with compromised usernames and passwords.
 MFA built on public key cryptography would eliminate the need for usernames and passwords and make these cyber attacks obsolete.

 Push notifications are often used to add a layer of security to passwords.
 But they’re often backed by faulty technology that enables push notification attacks.

 The same goes for biometrics.
-Despite their reputation, mobile biometric authentication is no silver bullet.
+Despite its reputation, mobile biometric authentication is no silver bullet.
 They need to be correctly implemented to have a significant impact on security.

-We suggest these seven steps to make the mobile app experience more secure.
+We suggest these seven steps to make the mobile app authentication experience more secure.